 Land drain, French drain, weeping tile, rock drain, filter drain?
 You might have seen all these phrases floating around on the internet if you’re looking to fix a drainage problem in your home.
 But what do they all mean?

 Essentially, they are all the same thing.
 However, French drain more typically refers to the process of removing the surface water by installing a trench and backfilling with gravel.
 Before there was such a thing as a land drain pipe, this method was called a French drain - without a pipe.
-Nowadays people still call this method a French drain even though it will most likely incorporate a perforated land drain pipe.
+Nowadays people still call this method a French drain even though it will most likely incorporate a flexible land drain pipe.

 Where can you use a French drain?